Thanksgiving Writing Prompts: 20 Creative Prompts to Practice Gratitude

 I have long admired writers and the stories they gift to the world.
 While writing can be hard and tedious work, it also offers endless ways to creatively express ourselves.
 In many cases, writing has therapeutic value.
 (It's not just for elementary students—although a fun writing prompt like the ones in this article do practice essential writing skills for elementary-aged students or homeschool students!)

-For instance, taking the time to write can slow a person’s mind down.
-When this happens, they are more likely to consider what is important in their life, especially when they take the time to reflect on what is special in their life.
+For instance, taking the time to write can slow a person's mind down.
+When this happens, they are more likely to consider what is important to them, especially when they take the time to reflect on what is special in their life.

-That’s why, for today, I would like to invite you to try out one of the following writing prompts.
-Although there are undeniable hardships in the world, it’s important to also remember the good things in life.
-Only by understanding what makes us unhappy can we be grateful for what makes us joyful.
+That's why, for today, I would like to invite you to try out one of the following writing prompts.
+Although there are undeniable hardships in the world, it's important to also remember the good things.

 Use a daily writing prompt like the ones in this article to help express your gratitude.
 Perhaps they'll even put you into the spirit of giving!